 1/2 tsp. sea salt

 2 tsp. cinnamon

 1/2 c. almond milk, or other non-dairy milk

 4 plums, thinly sliced

-In a food processor, combine the flour, sugar, baking powder, sea salt, baking soda, cinnamon, nutmeg, and shortening.
+- In a food processor, combine the flour, sugar, baking powder, sea salt, baking soda, cinnamon, nutmeg, and shortening.
 Process the ingredients until the dough resembles a meal.
 Add the liquid ingredients and pulse a few times.
-The dough should look like a thick batter.
+For this Rum & Plum Scones recipe, the dough should look like a thick batter.

-These Rum & Plum scones taste AH-MAZING warm and reheat well in the oven.
-I know that they will quickly become your favorite scones; they are so easy and fast!
+- These Rum & Plum scones taste AH-MAZING warm and reheat well in the oven.
+I know that they will quickly become your favourite scones; they are so easy and fast!